CarolCupas/carolcupaswebsite/_drafts/un-nuevo-comienzo.md

   Getting out of the comfort zone is never easy, however we need to experiment and do new things to get different results.
 layout: post
-subtitle: Aventuras al migrar a un país
+subtitle: Adventures migrating to a new country
 hide_header: false
 permalink: It-is-a-new-day